 - Tools and techniques for data ingestion

-- Using domains and machine learning to speed up auto tagging
+- Using domains and machine learning to automate and speed up data discovery and tagging

 The Data Refinery Process

-This session looks at the process of discovering where your data is and how to refine it to get it under control
+This session looks at the process of refining data to get produce trusted information

-- Key approaches to scalable data integration using Apache Spark
+- Key approaches to scalable ETL data integration using Apache Spark

 - Executing data refinery jobs in a distributed data lake using Apache Beam to run anywhere

-- Approaches to integrating IT ETL and self-service data wrangling
+- Approaches to integrating IT ETL and self-service data preparation

 - Joined up analytical processing from ETL to analytical workflows